sarwanpasha/perturb_design/README.md

 # perturb_design

-Reference implementation for the paper **"A second measurement channel recovers discarded genetic interactions"**.
+Implementation for the paper **"A second measurement channel recovers discarded genetic interactions"**.

 Combinatorial perturbation screens estimate genetic interaction as the deviation of